marcvaleros/tws_report_automation/README.md

 - **RingCentral SDK**: Utilized for efficient handling of authorization (via JWT and OAuth), error management, and webhook subscriptions.
 - **Polling Technique**: Ensures audio recordings are available after calls and manages other asynchronous processes effectively.

-This script is designed to streamline and automate the workflow, making it an essential tool for teams using TWS.
+This script is designed to streamline and automate the workflow, making it an essential tool for teams.
-`